 5 tips to gain Hiring Manager buy-in for a new Applicant Tracking System

-If you’re currently implementing an ATS or have an ATS already in place, you might be experiencing the difficulties of getting Hiring Managers across your organisation to utilise the new system.
+Whether you’re currently implementing an ATS or have an ATS already in place, you might be experiencing the difficulties of getting Hiring Manager buy-in across your organisation.
 The difficulty is that in a large organisation, the Hiring Manager could be anyone from a Catering Manager to a Professor of Medieval Anthropology.
 A Hiring Manager is a catch all term which encompasses any staff member overseeing the recruitment of new additions to a department.
 Engaging a group of people with such diverse skill sets, experience level and willingness to participate is complex.
 So, what can be done to gain Hiring Manager buy in?

 Understand their challenges:

 The better you understand your Hiring Managers, the better you can support them.
 If they struggle to find time to get to grips with a new system, create a directory of ‘how to’ guides – from recorded demonstrations up to manuals.
 Address their knowledge gaps in the initial system phasing and you have a better chance of each Hiring Manager being willing to use it.
 Leaving them to their own devices could easily alienate them from engaging with the system.

 Before implementing a system, give plenty of notice.
 Internal emails, announcements, posters – any method you have at your disposal is good news for adoption rates.
 If you catch people unawares, prepare for the possibility of resistance and irritability.
 Lay the ground early to stand the best chance of getting Hiring Manager buy-in.

 Allocate team members to be points of contact while a new system rolls out.
 This could be creating a support email and taking it in turns to monitor queries.
 Utilise intranet forums and even offer face-to-face support clinics.
 This will not only build on support and give the opportunity for group coaching, but for Hiring Managers to meet and support one another and reduce their reliance on you and your team.